 - The ITIL Service Operation core area helps organizations insure that their IT services are delivered effectively and efficiently, through incident management, problem management, and event management (more in a minute).

 - The ITIL Continual Process Improvement (CPI) core area defines the effectiveness of IT services, and provides a template for how services are evaluated, improved, monitored, and corrected.

-The ITIL service lifecycle helps you define and setup standard processes for how IT services are created, delivered, evaluated, improved, and ultimately retired.
-It provides industry standard practices and consistency for your IT service delivery and management, more so than with a DIY service management solution that may have been created in a previous decade.
+The ITIL v3 service lifecycle helps you define and setup standard processes for how IT services are created, delivered, evaluated, improved, and ultimately retired.
+It provides industry standard practices and consistency for your IT service delivery and management, more so than with a DIY service management solution that may date to a previous decade.

-#2 – ITSM and ITIL help provide standard IT service delivery through a service catalog
+2. ITSM and ITIL v3 standardize IT service delivery through a service catalog

-The ITIL framework helps you develop a standardized framework for users to request and receive services.
-An ITIL service catalog provides a single point of contact for customers requesting a specific service or requesting help when an incident occurs.
-Shops without an ITSM framework typically have separate (frequently home-grown) interfaces for user adds, deletes, and changes: IT requests; and Help Desk tickets.
-Developing an ITIL service catalog and service desk for your customers provides a standardized one URL structure for requesting and receiving IT services, cleaning up the myriad interfaces that a customer might have to navigate when they need something.
+Organization that lack an ITSM framework typically have separate (frequently home-grown) interfaces for user adds, deletes, and changes; IT requests; and help desk tickets.
+Developing an ITIL v3 service catalog and service desk for your customers provides a standardized one URL structure for requesting and receiving IT services, cleaning up the myriad interfaces that a customer might have to navigate when they are looking for something.

-#3 –ITSM and ITIL provide a standardized framework for dealing with IT incidents, problems, and events
+3. ITSM and ITIL v3 offer a standardized framework for dealing with IT incidents, problems, and events